aelihna/hubcamp/README.md

 ## Technology Stack
 FrontEnd Stack is built with preprocessor: HTML, CSS (Sass/Compass) and JS.
-Soy Alina

 ** Prerequisites